raffaelespazzoli/vault-config-operator/docs/contributing-vault-apis.md

   }
   ```

-6. Implement the controller, under normal circumstances this should be straightfornad, just use this code:
+6. Implement the controller, under normal circumstances this should be straightforward, just use this code:

   ```golang
     type MyVaultTypeReconciler struct {